Businesses regularly inquire about partnerering with Skyworks Marketing on a 100% or partial Pay-for-Performance (P4P) basis for leads or sales.

 LOSING MONEY NOW TO MAKE MONEY LATER

-To underscore how to make such a low-cost product profitable via advertising, offer a more expensive product that would also be purchased by the buyers as an immediate upsell, or later on.
+To underscore how to make such a low-cost product profitable via advertising, it’s a best practice to offer another product that would also be purchased by the buyers as an immediate upsell, or later on.
 That’s a tried and true model to sustain the business via advertising.

 In such a case, it’s important to calculate the value of a new customer or client to determine workability.
 For example, if 30% of your buyers purchase an additional product or service within a certain amount of time (say 90 days), then that additional 30% could potentially become the actual profit stream.

 It’s not unusual for some companies (particularly in the infomercial world) to lose money on their upfront sales (the sales that directly result from the infomercial).
-They simply make their profit on the upsells and follow-up sales.
+They simply make their profit on the upsells and follow-up sales (backend).

 Regardless, there’s still a testing evolution involved to establish proof of concept.
 And whose going to do the testing?